 A website is a “choose your own adventure” experience that includes multiple pages and CTAs (calls-to-action) covering the full breadth of the brand and product or service.
 The visitor can navigate around the website, read some blog content, and maybe… they will reach the conversion point.

 A landing page is a single page with a main call to action that drives interest in specific offerings and offers.
-Also worth noting: A landing page is frequently not part of the main website navigation menu unless a brand is using a website page for dual purposes as a landing page.
+Also worth noting: It’s frequently not part of the main website navigation menu unless a brand is using a website page for dual purposes.

 Landing page vs. home page